nicolaus-hee/esp8266-saeco-intelia-mqtt/README.md

 * expose commands to be linked in Openhab cloud service settings
 * create IFTTT applet
 * If: Google Assistant / say a simple phrase
 * Then: Openhab / Send a command

+## What the code does not do / possible extensions

+- [ ] Read specific display status messages (e.g. out of water, beans etc.)
+- [ ] Skip decalcification warning
+- [ ] Push cup under coffee outlet (and only after heat up flushing ;-))
+- [ ] Coffee consumption statistics